-In keeping with the Escoffier Online International Culinary Academy's objective to provide practical culinary experience, the school requires an externship for all its programs.
+In keeping with the Escoffier Online International Culinary Academy's objective to provide practical culinary experience, the institution requires an externship for all its programs.
 An externship is a training program that is part of the course of study and is taken in a commercial foodservice business as approved by the Escoffier Online International Culinary Academy.

-All students are required to submit an Externship Site Agreement to the Registrar.
-The Externship Site Agreement is a contract between the externship employer and student.
-The Externship Site Agreement should be submitted by the student before the student's externship begins.
-It must be received no later than with the first set of recorded hours.
-Copies of the Externship Site Agreement are available on the Online Campus.
+All students are required to submit an Externship Agreement to Career Services.
+The Externship Agreement is a contract between the externship employer and student.
+The Externship Agreement should be submitted by the student before the student's externship begins.
+It must be received no later than with the first timesheet.
+Copies of the Externship Agreement are available on the Online Campus.

 Externship hours are compiled weekly.
 If timesheets are not received after two weeks, a student may be withdrawn from the program for lack of attendance.
 Students are also required to post weekly assignments on the Online Campus in order to remain an active student during the externship.
-A student must complete all required externship hours and requirements to receive his/her diploma.
+A student must complete all required externship hours and requirements to receive his/her diploma upon graduation from the program.